Leukemias, lymphomas, and other hematologic cancers:

 Extravasation.
 Myocardial toxicity.
 Severe myelosuppression.
 Hepatic or renal impairment.

 Administer under the supervision of an experienced physician.
 Avoid in pre-existing bone marrow suppression.
 Increased risk of myocardial toxicity in pre-existing cardiovascular disease, previous anthracycline therapy at high cumulative doses, concomitant or previous mediastinal pericardial irradiation, anemia, bone marrow suppression, infections, leukemic pericarditis and/or myocarditis.
 Monitor CBCs, cardiac, hepatic and renal function prior to and during treatment.
 Monitor for hyperuricemia, infections.
 Hepatic or renal impairment (see Adults).
 Avoid extravasation.
 Elderly.
 Pregnancy: avoid.
+Advise to use effective contraception during and for ≥6.5 months (females of reproductive potential) or for ≥3.5 months (males w. female partners) after the last dose.
 Nursing mothers: not recommended.